 - Related Read: Can Parakeets Eat Mango?
 What You Need to Know!

-What Other Fruits and Vegetables Can You Feed Your Parakeet?
+What Other Foods Can You Feed Your Parakeet?

 Occasionally, a few nuts are welcome.
 Choose almonds, pistachios, hazelnuts, various nuts, peanuts, or even flax, rice, chia, corn, squash, sesame, or sunflower seeds.
 The fatty acids contained in these seeds protect the cardiovascular system because they are rich in iron, vegetable proteins, magnesium, and omega-3.

-To reward your parakeet, you can occasionally give it treats.
+To reward your parakeet, you can occasionally give them treats.
 The most popular are usually millet, corn, and sunflower seeds.
+However, you can use any food item that is safe and enjoyed by your pet.

 - Related Read: 10 Best Parakeet Foods: Reviews & Top Picks